 What is Method of an Object?

-Method of an Object is something which is performed on an Object.
+Method of an Object is something which is performed on that Object.

 This is the main difference between a property and method of an Object.
 Method is an action which is performed on an Object and Property is something which defines the object.